HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_endusers.md

       "enduser_id": "5b054129-9139-4300-b40a-2e1154e1edb8"
   }
   ```

-  **Note**:
+## Onboard a Company

-  - if the `trading_address` is different from `registered_address`, you need both (otherwise, just include registration address)
+  - If the `trading_address` is different from `registered_address`, you need both (otherwise, just include registration address)
-  - if there is a director who holds 10% or more of the stakes, then you must include the `director` details
+  - If there is a director who holds 10% or more of the stakes, then you must include the `director` details
-  - if `pep` details are applicable you must include them
+  - If `pep` details are applicable you must include them

 ## Fetch an Enduser